Labradoodles

 Brun – F1 Labradoodle

 As first generation hybrids, these dogs have the added health benefits associated to Hybrid Vigour.
-This is a phenomenon in animal breeding referring to the fact that the first cross between two unrelated purebred lines is healthier and grows better than either parent line.
+This is a phenomenon in animal breeding referring to the first cross between two unrelated purebred lines is healthier and grows better than either parent line.

 • Coat Maintenance: Low care